 The psychedelic industry is spawning a new generation of businesses aiming to revolutionize mental health care.
-High profile advocates such as Tim Ferriss are speaking out about the importance of investing in psychedelics and being transparent about it.
 In other words, businesses are getting ready to trip.
-One promising organization coming up to lead the charge is spearheaded by a woman psychedelic facilitator.
+One woman psychedelic facilitator plans to lead the charge.
+According to sources within the industry, pharmaceutical companies may be getting ready to start taking psychedelics seriously.

 Businesses are Getting Ready to Trip

-Recently, Fortune published an in-depth article about the businesses and organizations coming up in the psychedelic space.
 According to Tim Ferriss, “I view the next five years as an absolutely golden window…of opportunity.”
-Ferriss, angel investor and author of bestsellers such as The Four Hour Workweek, made headlines last year due to his generous support of the opening of the research center at John Hopkins dedicated to psychedelic medicine.
-Beyond his financial backing, he is also using his platform to give exposure to psychedelic researchers, medical doctors, authors, etc.
+Ferriss, angel investor and author of bestsellers such as The Four Hour Workweek, made headlines last year due to his generous support in opening of the research center at John Hopkins dedicated to psychedelic medicine.

 How to Ensure Accessibility Remains an Unknown

-One psychedelic company, in particular, is showing exceptional promise both in its sense of purpose as well as their business plan.
+One psychedelic company is showing exceptional promise both in its sense of purpose as well as its business plan.

 Flor Bollini, Founder of Nana